liuzhousi/FPGC4/Documentation/docs/asm.md

 # Assembler for B322
-To simplify writing code for the B322, one can use the B322 assembly language.
+The basic way to write code for the B322 is by using the B322 assembly language.
+Using the assembly language you can write the most optimal code, although it might not be the best way for big or complex programs.
+For high performance functions like copying VRAM tables, assembly is a good solution.
+For big and complex software, it is better to write the code in C. The C compiler compiles to this assembly language.

 The assembler compiles the assembly code to 32 bit machine instructions.
 The input file is currently code.asm, and the output is printed to stdout.

 ## Line types